wooseok1152/wooseok1152/README.md

     - skill used : SQL(Oracle)
     - what I've learned : how to conduct a seminar according to the level of the participants

-5. AutoML service in RealData(classified, project in progress)
+5. AutoML service in RealData(classified)

     - make AutoML service in RealData
     - skill used : Python, Flask
+    - what I've learned : how to collaborate with developers based on REST API

+6. AutoML service in RealData(classified, project in progress)

+    - customer segmentation in KT
+    - skill used : Apache Hadoop, Apache Hive, Presto, Python

 # History of other activities